Some new classes of directed graph IFSs: Conclusion

 \begin{conj} Let $\bigl( V, E^*, i, t, r, ((\mathbb{R},\left| \ \ \right|))_{v \in V}, (S_e)_{e \in E^1} \bigr)$ be an $n$-vertex (CSSC) IFS, defined on the unit interval, with attractor $(F_u)_{u \in V}$.
 Let $S: \mathbb{R} \rightarrow \mathbb{R}$ be a contracting similarity such that $S(F_u) \subset F_v$ for some, not necessarily distinct, $u,v \in V$.

 Then there exist $j,k \in \mathbb{N}$ with for each $\be \in E_u^j$

 for some $\Bf \in E_v^k$.
 In other words, $S$ maps the level-$j$ intervals of $F_u$ to level-$k$ intervals of $F_v$, for some $j,k \in \mathbb{N}$. \end{conj} A proof of this conjecture would also provide a partial answer to \cite[Question 9.3]{Paper_Elkes_Keleti_Mathe} which asks the following related question.
 For an attractor $F$ of a standard (self-similar, $1$-vertex, SSC) IFS, defined on $\mathbb{R}^m$, and a similarity $S$ with $S(F)\subset F$, is $S(F)$ always a finite union of elementary pieces of $F$?
 Or for $m=1$, is $S(F)$ always a finite union of level-$k$ elementary pieces for some $k\in \mathbb{N}$?
-(If $S_{t(\be)}(I_{t(\be)})$ is a level-$k$ interval then $S_{t(\be)}(F_{t(\be)})$ is the corresponding level-$k$ elementary piece).

 If we could show that $S(F_u)= F_v\cap S(I_u)$ then this would certainly be of help in approaching a proof of Conjecture \ref{conjecture1}, as it should then be straight forward to show that end-points of level-$j$ intervals are mapped to end-points of level-$k$ intervals and also it would ensure that gap intervals are mapped to other gap intervals.
 It is certainly the case that $S(F_u)= F_v\cap S(I_u)$ under the OSC with the very strong condition that $\mathcal{H}^s(F_u)=1$, see Lemma \ref{2GlemO}, however this is not the case under the CSSC alone.
 To see this we can modify the example in Figure \ref{CounterExample} so that $S(F_u)\subsetneqq F_u\cap S(I_u)$.
 All we need to do is to add three similarities which map $I_u$ into the gaps between $S_{e_1}(I_u)$ and $S_{e_2}(I_v)$, $S_{e_3}(I_u)$ and $S_{e_4}(I_v)$, and $S_{e_5}(I_u)$ and $S_{e_6}(I_v)$.
-For a standard (SSC) IFS example see \cite[Figure 3.5.1]{phdthesis_Boore}.

 On the other hand if a counter-example to Conjecture \ref{conjecture1} can be constructed then new ideas will be needed to make further progress.